Pilot Grant Program

 - Identify the innovative methodologies in the field of public health that have the potential of informing local, state, and national policy and programming.

-The full call for proposals will be posted in February 2021 and applications will be due in April 2021.
-Awarded grants will be in the range of $2,000 to $20,000.
+Awarded grants will be in the range of $5,000 to $20,000.
 Any questions should be directed to Krista Scheffey (email@example.com) or Jade Avelis (firstname.lastname@example.org).